THIYAZZ/Form-pages/README.md

-# Form-pages
-A collection of simple HTML and CSS form page projects, including a student registration form and a contact form.
-These projects focus on form elements, input fields, structure, and basic responsive styling.
+A collection of front-end form page projects built using HTML and CSS, including a login and sign up form and a document upload form, focusing on clean UI design, form structure, and user-friendly layouts.